Hollywood's diversity push snubs actors with disabilities

 LOS ANGELES — Eileen Grubba was working alongside other actors on a TV commercial when she realized the director's eye was caught by her uneven gait.
-He started positioning her out of the shot — and then it got worse.
+He started positioning her out of shots — and then it got worse.

-Shooting a scene on a bus, the director ordered Grubba to get up and move from her seat in the middle to one in the rear and fully out of the frame.
+Shooting a scene on a bus, the director ordered Grubba to get up and move from her seat in the middle to one in the rear that was fully out of the frame.

 "'So now we're going to make the disabled people sit at the back of the bus?
-That's awesome,'" Grubba, who uses a leg brace as a result of childhood spinal cord damage, recalled thinking some six years ago.
+That's awesome,'" Grubba, who uses a leg brace because of childhood spinal cord damage, recalled thinking some six years ago.

 There are some high-profile successes on TV, among them wheelchair-using actor Daryl Mitchell on CBS' "NCIS: New Orleans," Micah Fowler, who has cerebral palsy and stars on ABC's "Speechless," and little person Peter Dinklage, the Emmy- and Golden Globe-winning star of HBO's "Game of Thrones."
 He's also earned theatrical film roles ("Three Billboards Outside Ebbing, Missouri").